GenieFramework/GenieAuthentication.jl/README.md

 julia> GenieAuthentication.install(@__DIR__)
 ```

-The above command will set up the plugin's files within your Genie app (will potentially add new views, controllers, models, migrations, initializers, etc).
+The above command will set up the plugin's files within your `Genie.jl` app (will potentially add new views, controllers, models, migrations, initializers, etc).

 ## Usage